augustinh22/msc_markdown/source/02_Theory.md

 - focus on existing algorithms

-Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification) into classes equal or inferior to land cover classes
+Multi-dimensional methods, robust to redundant information, are required to process and classify a time-series of multi-spectral scenes.
+Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification) into classes equal or inferior to land cover classes, reduces the dimensionality of data in a repeatable way.

 Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification), increases automation of \ac{EO}-based indicator extraction.
 Applying generic, semantic enrichment moves away from application-based algorithms (e.g. water classifiers) and sample-based classifiers, which are often not transferable among multiple images at different spatio-temporal locations.
 Complete, automated remotely sensed image understanding is something for the future, Pre-classification can be understood as a first, fully automated step towards image understanding, which is envisioned to include land cover classification [@baraldiOperationalAutomaticRemote2012].
 Automatically generated semantic enrichment transforms \ac{EO} images into meaningful information in an automated way.

-## Selected existing free and open \ac{EO}-based Indicators
+## Some existing indicators using free and open \ac{EO} data

 - literature review of existing optical \ac{EO}-based indicators or sources of evidence

+Automated, repeatable and reliable \ac{EO} information extraction can theoretically be conducted over large areas and time-spans (assuming adequate hardware), but requires a combination of deductive (i.e. rule/expert-based) and inductive methods that are multi-dimensional and robust to redundant information.
+Many challenges exist beyond automatisation and improving processes (e.g. efficiency), including large data volumes, high repetition rates, and identifying significant indicators (e.g. advanced information extraction) for a given purpose.

 ### Sentinel-1

 - flood assessment or visible changes to water bodies
+- SAR based index similar to that used on Landsat data

 ### \ac{MODIS}